Distracted Driving Prompts New Cell Phone Restrictions in California

 80 percent of all crashes result from distracted driving/driver inattention.
 In 2014, 3,179 people were killed, and 431,000 were injured in motor vehicle crashes involving distracted drivers.

-If you or a loved one suffered injuries in a car accident, caused by another party’s negligence, contact our experienced personal injury lawyers to help protect your legal rights.
+If you or a loved one suffered injuries in a car accident, caused by another party’s negligence, contact our experienced lawyers to help protect your legal rights.
 Call us at (916) 520-6639 for a free case consultation.
 You may be entitled to compensation for accident-related expenses such as medical bills, lost wages, and pain and suffering.